Poompatta (film)

 Poompatta is a 1971 Indian Malayalam-language children's film, directed by B. K. Pottekkad (in his debut) and produced by V. M. Sreenivasan.
 Based on a short story by Karoor Neelakanta Pillai, the film stars Sridevi, Prema, Sankaradi and T. R. Omana.
 It was released on 12 March 1971.
 Sridevi won the Kerala State Film Award for Best Child Artist for her performance in this film.

 Plot

 Sarada becomes an orphan after her mother dies due to an illness.
-She is adopted by her stepmother, who ill-treats her.
+She is raised by her stepmother, who ill-treats her.